chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 4. Members can choose to invest directly or pool capital through a traditional SPV
 5. Smart contracts prove membership, enforce compensation transparency, and automate payment distributions
 6. Members can provide services(including deal sharing) to startups in exchange for compensation
-7. Shoal Leads may manage or adminster multiple Fish Schools
+7. Shoal Leads may represent B2B entities that manage or adminster multiple Fish Schools

 #### 3.6 The Fish Network Flywheel